shwezhu/shwezhu.github.io/content/post/video-drafts/0001-compile-interpreter-language.md

 FILE *file = fopen("hello.txt", "r");
 ```

+**Main Reason 2.**

+> **ISA((Instruction Set Architecture)):** The CPU has a set of predefined actions called the instruction set or ISA (instruction set architecture). `ADD A, B`, `SUB X, Y`, `MUL C, D`, `DIV E, F`, etc.  [source](https://arc.net/l/quote/ildxcafd)

+Popular ISAs:
+- x86: Intel and AMD processors, high performance.
+  - Not the case in nowadays, ARM is also used in high-performance devices.
+  - One reason os that some powerful GPUs, such as NVIDIA works better with x86 processors.
+- ARM: Often used in the devices with small battery, such as smartphones, embedded systems, such as snapdragon, and Apple's A-series chips, and Raspberry Pi, STM32.
+M-series chips.
+- MIPS: used in switches and routers, and some embedded systems.

 ## Cross-compilation

 Cross-compilation is the process of compiling code for a platform different from the one on which the compiler is running.

-### Why cross-compilation?
+## Why cross-compilation

 Some machines are not powerful enough to compile the code.
 For example, compiling code for a micro-controller on a Raspberry Pi.

-### How to cross-compile?
+## How to cross-compile

 ## Cross platform